Hiroreco/enreco-archive/recap-data/glossary/lore/libestal-ancient-entry.md

 In the final moment, Fia intervened, transporting the heroes back to the Library to escape annihilation.

 With sorrow, Fia acknowledged that preventing the Outsider’s birth was impossible.
-The only path forward now was to fight him directly in the present—and that meant Libestal was doomed.
+The only path forward now was to prevent whatever his intentions were in the present—and that meant Libestal was doomed.
 Ancient Libestal fell, marking its inevitable demise.